 At last but not least we want to emphasize that very little is known about a criterion used by a human body for "optimizing" its motion.
 Nevertheless it looks reasonable that a human body minimizes energy expenditure during locomotion with natural cadence.

-7 ACKNOWLEDGEMENTS
+7 Acknowledgements

-This work was supported by the Ukrainian National Academy of Sciences, Ukraine and by the Volvo Research Foundation, Sweden.
+This work was supported by the Volvo Research Foundation, Sweden and by the National Academy of Sciences of Ukraine, Ukraine.